araobp/node-red-genai/README.md

-# Node-RED as an AI agent framwork
+# Node-RED for Generative AI

 Note:
 - This is my hobby project.